Stocks slip as investors weigh corporate earnings, jobs data

-Stocks fell on Wall Street in morning trading on Wednesday as investors weighed another batch of corporate earnings and economic data that could shed more light on how the economic recovery is going.
+Stocks fell on Wall Street Wednesday as investors weighed another batch of corporate earnings and economic data that could shed more light on how the economic recovery is going.

 Payroll processor ADP revealed a disappointing snapshot of the nation’s employment recovery, adding to concerns about the lagging recovery in the jobs market.
 ADP said the private sector added 330,000 jobs in July, falling far short of economists’ expectations.
 The report comes ahead of the Labor Department’s more comprehensive July jobs report on Friday.